This post may contain affiliate links. Please read my disclosure policy.

 See what I mean?
 This is perfect for serving a group and making sure everyone gets just what they want! 💕

-A few notes on these individual breakfast casseroles:
+Notes on making individual breakfast casseroles:

 - You can also use your favorite veggies here in place of or in addition to the tomatoes and spinach.
 If you want to use zucchini, peppers or something else that’s a bit harder, you can sauté them in a pan quickly or steam them for a few minutes to soften them before placing them in the ramekins.